 - Type a brief synopsis of each story and have the emcee (perhaps top law enforcement official from the investigating department) read each story and then present the certificate.
-In some cases this type of ceremony can be held at a community event such as a home basketball half-time, City Council meeting, County Fair etc… (especially, if it is in a small community).
+In some cases this type of ceremony can be held at a community event such as a home basketball half-time, City Council meeting, or a County Fair (especially, if it is in a small community).

 Refreshments are always welcome.